fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 It all starts right on your keyboard.
 Everything else will be useless unless your text is written well.
 It’s a broad topic and this little article can’t fully cover it.
-Good news it doesn’t need to because others already have.
+Good news it doesn’t need to because others already have previously.
 I recommend going through the excellent [Butterick’s Practical Typography][5] e-book.
 Well worth your time.

 ## Font selection

 Selecting a bad font can easily ruin all the hard work you put into writing your valuable content.
 Internet is flooded with [Google Fonts][1] nowadays.
-It's free, it’s packed with options and everyone loves it.
+It’s free, it’s packed with options and everyone loves it.
 Unfortunately, the good old rule still applies here: *you get what you pay for*.

 Don’t get me wrong: I’m not saying that all the Google Fonts are *bad*.
-There certainly are exceptions like [Roboto][2] or [Source Code Pro][3].
+Certainly, there are exceptions like [Roboto][2] or [Source Code Pro][3].
 The problem is that number of well-made Google Fonts is relatively low.
 Which leads to the fact that the good ones are way too overused on the web.
 Ultimately, it’t the opposite of broad selection&mdash;you’re using fonts that are used by millions of websites, leaving behind your chance to stand out of crowd.